cbdevnet/midimonster/README.md

 #### Known bugs / problems

-Currently, no keep-alive frames are sent and the minimum inter-frame-time is disregarded.
+The minimum inter-frame-time is disregarded, as the packet rate is determined by the rate of incoming channel events.

 ### The `sacn` backend